khubabshams/regions-quiz/README.md

    - Question area:
         - Question: fixed question text contains the capital and the continent names of the questioned region, styled to be clear and easy to read.
         - Answer buttons: four possible answers choices,
-        - The user could choose the correct answer using the pointer or the keyboard shortcut ALT+answer number for quick selection.
+        - The user could choose the correct answer using the pointer or the keyboard shortcut ALT + answer number for quick selection.
-        - Answer button style changed at the end of each round to indicate the correct answer and the wrong answer if the user chose a different answer.
+        - Answer button style changed at the end of each round to indicate the correct answer and the wrong answer (if the user chose a wrong answer).
         - *Covered User stories: 4,5,11*

   ![Question Page](./docs/screenshots/screen-question.PNG)

-6. __Score Page__
+## 6. __Score Page__

   - Provide the user with his final score and finishing.
   - The user's ranking among all previous scorers.